Township Clerk/Registrar – Sabina T. Skibo, RMC,CMR, CPM

 HOW TO REGISTER

-The registrant must download and complete a Voter Registration Application.
+The registrant must download and complete an application.

 Mail or deliver the Voter Registration Application and/or Party Affiliation Form to the Ocean County Clerk which would be: